BIBI78/drf_api/README.md

 - I followed the exact steps described in the CI walkrough project.
 - The ratings app outline comes from this project [HERE](https://github.com/andreas-ka/explore-sthlm-api), but I had to edit and downgrade the package to be able to deploy it in the frontend.
 - All my thanks to my mentor [Lauren](https://github.com/CluelessBiker)
-- - I used [ChatGPT](https://chat.openai.com/) To spell check and correct grammer throughout this project and to help add notes to the code.
+- I used [ChatGPT](https://chat.openai.com/) To spell check and correct grammer throughout this project and to help add notes to the code.

-### Media:

-- All images came from [Google images](https://www.google.com/)